SDGConnector/toop-connector-ng/README.md

 ### Properties for MEM implementation `phase4`

-Note: since 2.0.2 they must reside in the file "phase4.properties".
+Note: since 2.0.2 they may reside in the file "phase4.properties" (but also work when in the "application.properties" file).

 * **`phase4.datapath`** (string) - the absolute path to a local directory to store data
 * **`phase4.debug.http`** (boolean) - enable or disable HTTP debugging for AS4 transmissions.
 The default value is `false`.